LouisMPenrod/Publications/README.md

 # Publications

-This repository is to hold data, code, and outputs for my publications.
+This repository is to house data, code, and outputs for publications authored/co-authored by Louis M. Penrod.

 ------------------------------------------------------------------------